WilderForge/WilderForge/README.md

     ```
     ***

-    You should now be able to use your IDE to make changes to WilderForge.
+    You should now be able to import the project into your IDE and make changes to WilderForge.

 5. Build the project: